openai/openai-python/README.md

 ### Completions

-Text models such as `babbage-002` and `davinci-002` (and our [legacy completions models](https://platform.openai.com/docs/deprecations/deprecation-history)) can be called using the completions endpoint.
+Text models such as `babbage-002` or `davinci-002` (and our [legacy completions models](https://platform.openai.com/docs/deprecations/deprecation-history)) can be called using the completions endpoint.

 ```python
 import openai